samuelowino/learn-app/README.md

-# Learn Science
+# Learn
-Learn Science mobile platform for cross discipline education content.
-Study math, physics, biology, chemistry and other science disciplines in one app.
+Learn mobile platform for cross discipline education content.
+Study math, physics, biology, chemistry and other disciplines in one app.

 # Features
 - Text based education content, curated by subject, topic and chapter